Danger-02/AI-Learns-To-Walk-Robo24/README.md

 The trained policy is then loaded into an interactive **Streamlit** dashboard, where the agent's walking behavior can be visualized and monitored in real time.

-This project was developed and presented at the **Robotics Club, MNNIT Allahabad**.
+This project was developed and presented as annual Robotics Project 2024 at the **Robotics Club, MNNIT Allahabad**.
 A demo video is linked above.

 ---